 In addition, boxes and box contents must be packaged in such a way that the contents arrive safely and intact at the fulfillment center.
 For more information, see Packaging and prep requirements.

-You cannot refuse or return shipments that are returned to you without first contacting Amazon.
-Shipments that you refuse or return without first contacting Amazon may be refused a second time, and any costs incurred will be at your expense.
+You cannot refuse or return shipments that are returned to you without first contacting Amazon and your carrier.
+When a shipment is refused at a fulfillment center, your carrier will be given information from the fulfillment center.
+Please reach out and work with your carrier for any shipment that is refused.
+Return shipments that you refuse or return to Amazon again without first contacting Amazon and your carrier may be refused by Amazon a second time, and any costs incurred will be at your expense.

-Make sure your distributor has the correct Amazon shipment labels for your shipment.
+Make sure your distributor has the correct Amazon FBA Box ID labels for your shipment.
 You can grant limited access to your seller account to access labels.
 For more information, see Set user permissions.

 In addition, your distributor must adhere to all Amazon shipment requirements.